dragonflyoss/d7y.io/docs/advanced-guides/task.md

 ### Deletion Successful

-If the status is SUCCESS and the Failed list does not exist, it means that the deletion task is successful.
+If the status is SUCCESS and the Failure list does not exist, it means that the deletion task is successful.

 ![success-task](../resource/advanced-guides/task/success-task.png)

 ### Deletion Failed

-The Failed list will show the tasks that failed to execute.
+The Failure list will show the tasks that failed to execute.

 ![failure-task](../resource/advanced-guides/task/failure-task.png)